status-im/nim-chronicles/README.md

 take a look at our tracker for any issues having the [bounty][Bounties] tag.

-When submitting pull requests, please add test cases for any new features or fixed bugs and make sure `nimble test` is still able to execute the entire test suite successfully.
+When submitting pull requests, please add test cases for any new features or fixes and make sure `nimble test` is still able to execute the entire test suite successfully.

 [Bounties]: https://github.com/status-im/nim-chronicles/issues?q=is%3Aissue+is%3Aopen+label%3Abounty